EdDataScienceEES/tutorial-instructions/README.md

 https://ourcodingclub.github.io/tutorials/ - all the other Coding Club tutorials https://github.com/ourcodingclub/ourcodingclub.github.io - the repository behind the Coding Club website - here you can see the Markdown code for how the tutorials were formatted

-All the other useful links we have shared with previous challenges and from the course reading - think of the tutorials you have done in the past, what did you liked, what didn't work so well.
+All the other useful links we have shared with previous challenges and from the course reading - think of the tutorials you have done in the past - what did you like about those tutorials, what didn't work so well and could be improved.